Skip to main content

 Sanctions

-*For student organizations, the deciding body will review the group's history for the three years prior to the incident date.
+*For student organizations, the deciding body will review the group's history for the 30 months prior to the incident date.

 The Four Types of Harm

-In an effort to understand the context related to the three sanctioning factors related to impact – impact to the reporter, impact to the community, and the need to remedy and address those impacts – the parties and the University may choose to 1.
-For student organizations, the deciding body will review the group’s history for the three years prior to the incident date reflect on or consider distinct types of harm resulting from an incident.
-Northwestern’s conduct process is not a fully restorative one but does incorporate restorative practices such as the four types of harm (Karp & Armour, 2019) for the purposes of sanctioning.
+In an effort to understand the context related to the three sanctioning factors related to impact – impact to the reporter, impact to the community, and the need to remedy and address those impacts – the parties and the University may choose to Northwestern’s conduct process is not a fully restorative one but does incorporate restorative practices such as the four types of harm (Karp & Armour, 2019) for the purposes of sanctioning.

 *Karp, D. R., & Armour, M. (2019).
 The little book of restorative justice for colleges and universities: Repairing harm and rebuilding trust in response to student misconduct.
 Good Books.